"International Journal of Physical Education, Sports and Health"

 .
 To determine the relationship among cardiovascular fitness, BMI as well as self control level multiple correlations was applied.
 The level of significance was set at 0.01 and 0.05.
 Results revealed that cardiovascular fitness had statistically insignificant correlation with BMI as the coefficient of correlation value was higher than 0.01 level.
 However, cardiovascular fitness had demonstrated significant positive relationship with self control.Pages: 43-46 | 482 Views 17 DownloadsDownload Full Article:

 How to cite this article:

 Dr. Anju Lata.
 Cardiovascular fitness in relation to body mass index (BMI) and self-control of college women students: An evaluation.
-International Journal of Physical Education, Sports and Health.
-2014; 1(2): 43-46.
+Int J Phys Educ Sports Health 2014;1(2):43-46.